ruizhang1996/ruizhang1996.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a CS Ph.D student at Duke University.
+I am currently a CS Ph.D student at Duke University, advised by [Prof. Cynthia Rudin](https://users.cs.duke.edu/~cynthia/home.html).
 I am broadly interested in Machine Learning, Optimization and Data Mining.
-My goal is to design simple and interpretable models, which have comparable performance to black models, for decision making problems.
+My goal is to design simple and interpretable models, which have performance comparable to black-box models, for decision making problems.
 These techniques can be further applied to interdisciplinary areas with economic, finance and healthcare.

 Before joining Duke, I received my B.Sc in Computer Science from the University of British Columbia.
-{style="text-align: justify;"}